top of page

 2. Think Beyond the “Now”

 Your 5-year-old might use a small walker today—but what will they need at 12, 17, or 25?
-A newborn may be in a diaper, but what will toileting look like as they grow?
+A newborn may be using a diaper, but what will toileting look like as they grow?
 Design with flexibility in mind.
-Adjustable grab bars (or even putting blocking behind the walls until you know if grab bars are required) modular vanities, and open floor plans can grow with your child’s body and abilities.
+Adjustable grab bars (or even putting blocking behind the walls until you know if grab bars are required), modular vanities, and open floor plans can grow with your child’s body and abilities.

 3. Make It Easy to Participate